garencheckley/podexp/BACKLOG.md

     - Improve contrasting viewpoints: Use the stronger model to generate these queries/perspectives, possibly integrating it into Layer 3 of the `deepDiveResearch`.
     - Improve synthesis prompts (as per 1.1) and ensure the stronger model performs this step using more complete input data.
 **Rationale**: Preserves information integrity throughout the pipeline, providing the generation model with richer context, enabling deeper synthesis and analysis.
+**Implementation Notes**: Updated four key areas:
+    1. `synthesizeLayeredResearch`: Removed character limits to pass full content from all research layers
+    2. `extractKeyInsights`: Upgraded to use powerful model instead of fast model and increased input size limit
+    3. `generateDeepDiveQueries`: Reimplemented to use powerful model for better contrasting viewpoint generation
+    4. `generateIntegratedContent` and `createOverallSynthesis`: Removed input truncation to maintain full context

 #### 1.3.
 Improve Differentiation Logic